Skip to main content

 They can offer support on topics such as:

-Telephone - 0303 123 9999
+Telephone: 0303 123 9999

 Royal Society for Blind Children - Information Support Service

-The Royal Society for Blind Children is a UK charity offering information, support and advice to families of Children and Young People with sight loss.
-They offer the following:
+The Royal Society for Blind Children is a UK charity offering information, support and advice to families of children and young people with sight loss.

-• A dedicated Youth Worker
+• a dedicated Youth Worker

-• Virtual Programmes and Activities
+• virtual Programmes and Activities

-• Form filling
+• form filling

-Telephone - 0203 198 0225
+Telephone: 0203 198 0225

 Sense - Information Support Service